 Translator Qualifications

+Choosing a Source Text

 Alphabet/Orthography

+Decisions for Writing Your Language

 Factors to Consider for a Source Text

 When choosing a source text, there are a number of factors that must be considered:

 - Statement of Faith Does the text agree with the Statement of Faith? - Translation Guidelines Does the text agree with the Translation Guidelines? - Language Is the text in a suitable language that translators and checkers understand well? - Copyrights, Licensing, and Source Texts Is the text released under a license that gives sufficient legal freedom? - Source Texts and Version Numbers Is the text the latest, most updated version? - The Original and Source Languages Does the translation team understand the difference between source languages and original languages? - Original Manuscripts Does the translation team understand about Original Manuscripts and Textual Variants?